Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

-Where $\lambda_i$, $Q_i$ and $r_i$ are the corresponding parameters of the distribution obtained after $i$ applications of the map $M_1(\cdot)$ over the limiting degree distribution of the graph sequence.
+Where $\mu^{(i)}(j)$ is the remaining number of degree $j$ vertices over $n$ and $Q_i$ is the corresponding parameter defined in Theorem \ref{thm:oneapplication}, after $i$ applications of the map $M_1(\cdot)$ over the limiting degree distribution of the graph sequence. \end{proposition}

+\begin{proof} During the $i$-th application of the map $M_1(\cdot)$, the number of vertices of degree $j$ (where $j\geq2$) that gets blocked\footnote{Because, as we will see in Section \ref{sec:proof22}, $Q_i$ is the probability of a single half-edge to be connected to an activated vertex.} is $(1-Q_i^j)\mu^{(i)}(j)$.
+Moreover, for each pair of degree $1$ vertices that get connected to another degree $1$ vertex, one gets blocked.
+The number of degree $1$ vertices that get blocked is then $(1-Q_i)\mu^{(i)}(1)/2$.
+So, the size of the independent set obtained will be 1 minus the total number of blocked vertices.
+Also, because we are assuming we are in the condition of asymptotic optimality of the algorithm, the size of the independent set obtained will be the independence number of the graph. \end{proof}

-\paragraph{Upper bounds for independence ratios.} For sequences of graphs where the quasi-optimality condition does not hold, one can nevertheless use Theorem \ref{thm:oneapplication} to construct upper bounds on the limiting independence number.
+\paragraph{Upper bounds for independence ratios.} For sequences of graphs where the asymptotic optimality condition does not hold, one can nevertheless use Theorem \ref{thm:oneapplication} to construct upper bounds on the limiting independence number.